 While finding more optimal iOS architecting approaches has been at issue for ages, one of those attempts has grown into a full-fledged, viable and fully practicable methodology that has come to be known as Clean Architecture.

 In a nutshell, the essence of the Clean Architecture concept is to make the app core utterly independent of the app’s outer layers, thereby ensuring better performance, greater testability, greater scalability, and greater flexibility.
 After the concept came into being almost 5 years ago, it quickly caught on (including in the iOS realm), spawning a bunch of standalone iOS development methodologies that are based on it.

-Among others, these methodologies include one we’d call the jewel of the Clean Architecture crown (when it comes to iOS, of course), called VIPER.
+Among others, these methodologies include one we regard as the jewel of the Clean Architecture crown (when it comes to iOS, of course), called VIPER.
 While being capable of invoking various associations, the title of this Clean Architecture methodology does somehow fully reflect its key trait, - efficiency.

 In brief, VIPER provides extremely powerful methodological and technical means for aligning one’s iOS development with the SOLID principles, and, thus, rendering it immeasurably more efficient.

 Yes, we know that as techies we’ve all tested a diverse number of approaches and not all of them have proven to be as good as they sounded.
 What are the actual outcomes you can expect in the case of VIPER?
 Is it, even, worthwhile to bother to include it in one’s project’s tech stack and to look for iOS folks who have a grasp of the thing?

-Our iOS developers have used VIPER extensively enough to notice several distinct strong points of this methodology.
+Our iOS developers have used VIPER extensively enough to note several distinct strong points of this methodology.
 These advantages, including cost advantages, have spurred us to make VIPER a regular part of our iOS development efforts.

 Here is why our iOS engineers think VIPER should be recommended to all our iOS prospects, - it’s a safe guess you will see at least some of their observations as relevant valid points:

 Meant to enhance an app’s flexibility through the clarity and stringent alignment of its architecture, VIPER allows you to easily incorporate or remove any amount of code.